vjbollavarapu/modulyn-community/apps/frontend/DEPLOYMENT.md

 ### **1. Environment Setup**
 1. Go to your Vercel dashboard
-2. Select your TidyGen frontend project
+2. Select your Modulyn frontend project
 3. Go to Settings → Environment Variables
 4. Add all required environment variables for each environment